trjuntunen/Video-To-GIF-Converter/README.md

 Converts any video file to an animated GIF.

-Usage: python vidToGif.py <video file name to convert> <name of output GIF file>
+Usage: python vidToGif.py "<video file name to convert> <name of output GIF file>"